rbaluja/rbaluja.github.io/_pages/research.md

 individuals to form either sophisticated or naive expectations of its future progression.
 Estimation of the model uses a sample of life histories, covering the years 1950-2019, and follows a nested full-solution pseudo-maximum likelihood routine.
-I combine the estimated model with full-count census data to simulate forward population movements through 2080 under a variety of counterfactual scenarios.
+I combine the estimated model with full-count Census data to simulate forward population movements through 2080 under a variety of counterfactual scenarios.
 First, I find that predicted warming under a business-as-usual climate scenario will lead to an increase in the value of